-- Ashwagandha root acts on all three stages of the stress response: the alarm phase, the state of resistance, and the exhaustion phase.
-This dulls the stress response which benefits us because chronic stress harms the body, and in modern society, it’s rare that people are in real danger.
+- Ashwagandha root acts on all three stages of the stress response: the alarm phase, the state of resistance and the exhaustion phase.
+This dulls the stress response, which is a good thing because chronic stress harms the body.

 - In addition to stress management, ashwagandha’s benefits include reducing anxiety, immune support, weight management, neurological support and so much more.

 First things first: it’s pronounced osh-wah-GONE-duh.
 As in, “My ashwagandha don’t want none unless you … ” sorry, couldn’t resist.

 Now that you have a catchy song in your head for the rest of the day, you’re ready to read about the amazing benefits of ashwagandha.

 Ashwaganda root is an Ayurvedic herb that’s crossing into the mainstream, thanks to its many mind-body benefits.
 Most notably, ashwaganda has calming properties that help you manage stress and anxiety.
 A modern-day epidemic, stress has been linked to as many as 90% of illnesses and injuries.

 If you have stress in your life, whether it’s noticeable or barely-there, read on to find out how ashwagandha’s benefits can help.

 Ashwagandha is an adaptogenic herb, which is just like it sounds — it helps you adapt in the face of stress.
 To be an adaptogen:

 - People must tolerate it well, even with long-term use